Departmental Sales and Services Activity

 - Billings are timely and adequately documented, receivables billed are controlled and reconciled, and cash receipts are deposited timely.

 The purchase of goods and services within the University System of Georgia is accomplished using University System Service Level Agreements.
 These agreements may be between UGA and other USG institutions or UGA and the University System Office and may be both sponsored agreements and sales and service agreements.
 Intra USG purchases of goods/services are exempt from a competitive procurement process and will be addressed through a Service Level Agreement.
 Please refer to Procurement section 4.10 “University System Service Level Agreements” for policy, procedure, and forms related to these agreements.

-Even though DSS accounts have their own funding source, a budget is required to be established and maintained each fiscal year to provide an estimate of the income and related expenses expected and allow budget balance validation by transaction processes.
-Revenues and expenditures should be estimated and budgeted in the appropriate object codes.
-The total budget (revenue + expenditures) for the DSS account should be zero.
-Budget amounts in DSS accounts do not represent real funds, but are merely estimates of anticipated revenues and expenditures.
+Even though DSS funds have their own funding source, a budget is required to be established and maintained each fiscal year to provide an estimate of the income and related expenses expected and allow budget balance validation by transaction processes.
+Revenues and expenditures should be estimated and budgeted in the appropriate account codes.
+The total budget (revenue + expenditures) for the DSS activity should be zero.
+Budget amounts for DSS activities do not represent real funds, but are merely estimates of anticipated revenues and expenditures.